Last Updated on February 18, 2023

 Once you’re done shopping, Manatee Beach is nearby!

-Right at The Island Shopping Center, D’ Coy Ducks calls itself Anna Maria Island’s favorite hangout.
+Right at The Island Shopping Center, D’ Coy Ducks call itself Anna Maria Island’s favorite hangout.

 This bar is a good place to go to watch sports and see some live music on weekends.